cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 <a class="embedly-card" data-card-controls="0" href="https://techlearn.home.blog/">Digital Learning</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 Tyler, thanks for your detailed posts!
 I appreciate your use of formatting to make them easier to follow!
 Are you doing that with Markdown?
 HTML? a plugin?
 I'd love to hear.
+Being able to maintain a bike is a great way to save a ton of money!

 ---